 Purpose This policy addresses the unique circumstances associated with technology-enabled course delivery (herein, “online”), building on the existing academic policies, processes, and procedures of the University.

-Policy This policy establishes an academic environment that allows students in hybrid/flipped and fully online courses and programs to experience, to the extent reasonably practicable, the same level of quality and service as those students who receive face-to-face instruction from an instructor in a classroom on the campus of the University (herein, “on-campus students”).
+Policy This policy establishes an academic environment that allows students in hybrid/flipped and fully online courses and programs to experience, to the extent reasonably practicable, the same level of educational quality and service as those students who receive face-to-face instruction from an instructor in a classroom on the campus of the University (herein, “on-campus students”).
 This policy is organized to address the general organization of the SACSCOC Guidelines and Principles for Distance Learning.

 Procedure